anand-verma/anand-verma.github.io/Life/index.md

 ---
-title: Index of all blogs  #manadatory
+title: Index of all blogs
 description: A collection of my blog posts on various topics.
 blogs:
   - dark-chapter.md